Burgosdss/Burgosdss.github.io/README.md

 - jQuery

 # Getting Started
-[Click here](https://burgosdss.github.io/) to open app in browser
+[Click here](https://burgosdss.github.io/) to open app in browser.

 # Future Enhancements
 1. A Search feature to allow for users to search an specific strain.
-2. Showing more detail for each Strain
+2. Showing more detail for each Strain.
 3. Larger sprite images and enhanced styling for each strain and effecs.
 4. Make a shopping option a become a dealer ? just kidding.